lmullen/americas-public-bible/website/content/_index.md

 </p>

 <p>
-Here are some suggestions about how to get started, or you can begin with the table of contents below.
+Here are some suggestions about how to get started, or you can begin with the <a href="/#toc">table of contents</a> below.
 </p>